 Champlin is a medium-sized city located in the state of Minnesota.
 With a population of 23,919 people and four constituent neighborhoods, Champlin is the 42nd largest community in Minnesota.

-Unlike some cities, Champlin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Champlin are a mix of both white- and blue-collar jobs.
-Overall, Champlin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Champlin who work in office and administrative support (18.47%), management occupations (11.31%), and sales jobs (11.29%).
+Champlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Champlin is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Champlin who work in office and administrative support (12.86%), management occupations (11.36%), and sales jobs (11.03%).

 Also of interest is that Champlin has more people living here who work in computers and math than 95% of the places in the US.

-The population of Champlin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.57% of adults in Champlin have a bachelor's degree or even advanced degree.
+The education level of Champlin citizens is very high relative to the national average among all cities (21.84%): 39.37% of adults in Champlin have a bachelor's degree or even advanced degree.

+Champlin is a somewhat ethnically-diverse city.
 The people who call Champlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Champlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Champlin include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Champlin include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Champlin is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Slavic languages and African languages.